wavebreaker-lucas/esg_gp_be/README-EVIDENCE.md

     # ... other fields ...

     # Direct metric relationship for standalone evidence
-    intended_metric = models.ForeignKey(ESGMetric, on_delete=models.SET_NULL,
+    intended_metric = models.ForeignKey(BaseESGMetric, on_delete=models.SET_NULL, # <-- Updated to BaseESGMetric
         null=True, blank=True, related_name='intended_evidence',
-        help_text="The metric this evidence is intended for, before being attached to a submission")
+        help_text="The metric this evidence is intended for, before being attached to a submission input")

     # OCR-related fields
     is_processed_by_ocr = models.BooleanField(default=False,